tunel-apps/tunel/README.md

 (base) bash-4.2$
 ```

-Let's say that you run an app (shown below) that launches a slurm job to generate a job named `slurm-jupyter`.
+Let's say that you run an app [described below](#apps) that launches a slurm job to generate a job named `slurm-jupyter`.
+Here is how you'd kill it:
-If you wanted to kill it:

 ```bash
 $ tunel stop-slurm oslic slurm-jupyter